Lauren Witzke: Media work

 After far-right radio host and conspiracy theorist Rick Wiles was hospitalized with COVID-19 in late May 2021, his organization TruNews announced that Witzke would be filling in for him as co-host of the program.
 After Wiles returned, Witzke was hired as a permanent co-host of his show.
-As of September 6, 2021, Witzke has been let go from TruNews.
+As of September 6, 2021, Witzke was let go from TruNews.
 In October 2021, she revealed she had contracted COVID-19 and said she experienced a loss of senses and "brain fog."

 Political views

-Witzke has appeared on VDARE, a website that the Anti-Defamation League has called a "xenophobic website" and the Southern Poverty Law Center calls a website that "regularly publishes articles by prominent white nationalists, race scientists and anti-Semites".
+Witzke has appeared on VDARE, a website that the Anti-Defamation League has called a "xenophobic website" and which the Southern Poverty Law Center calls a website that "regularly publishes articles by prominent white nationalists, race scientists and anti-Semites".
 Witzke tweeted out her interview with VDARE, writing, "In order to preserve America, we must first preserve American families, our values, and our culture."
 In October 2020, Witzke defended the far-right organization the Proud Boys and said at one point that they exemplified "patriotic masculinity" and thanked the group for providing security at her campaign rallies.
 In 2023 she said that "America needs a strong leader that would make even the most infamous of fascists blush."
 In the same statement, she said that "Racial integration has hurt the black and white community." and that "Blacks are 13% of the population but commit 56% of the murders."